baysec/baysec/README.md

 1. Clone this repository: git clone git@github.com:baysec/baysec.git
 2. Change directory in the cloned repo: cd baysec
-3. Make sure deploy directory is clean: rm -rf deploy
+3. Make sure deploy directory is clean: rm -rf deploy This is needed as hyde does not track deps properly.
 4. Generate new content: hyde gen
 5. Make sure AWS keys are in environment: . ./.key.txt
 6. Publish to S3: hyde publish